-During the first quarter of fiscal year 2002, sales to our top five customers accounted for approximately 36% of our revenues, with our top customer, Wal-Mart Stores, Inc., accounting for 17% of our revenues.
+During the first quarter of fiscal year 2002, sales to our top five customers accounted for approximately 36% of our revenues, with the top customer accounting for 17% of our revenues.
 We expect that, for the foreseeable future, a limited number of customers may continue to account for a substantial portion of our net revenues.
 We may experience changes in the composition of our customer base, as Apio and Landec Ag have experienced in the past.
 We do not have long-term purchase agreements with any of our customers.
 The reduction, delay or cancellation of orders from one or more major customers for any reason or the loss of one or more of our major customers could materially and adversely affect our business, operating results and financial condition.
 In addition, since some of the products processed by Apio at its Guadalupe, California facility are often sole sourced to its customers, our operating results could be adversely affected if one or more of our major customers were to develop other sources of supply.
-Our current customers may not continue to place orders, orders by existing customers may be canceled or may not continue at the levels of previous periods or we may not be able to obtain orders from new customers.
+There can be no assurance that our current customers will continue to place orders, that orders by existing customers will not be canceled or will continue at the levels of previous periods or that we will be able to obtain orders from new customers.